The project itself :

 My role:

-I acted as the primary architect for the interface logic and visual design, spearheading the transition from initial wireframes to the functional high-fidelity prototype in Adalo.
+I served as the primary architect for the interface logic and visual design, leading the development from initial conceptual wireframes to the final functional high-fidelity prototype in Adalo.

 Responsibilities: